silverstripe-terraformers/keys-for-cache/README.md

 # We have also added a cache key for our Site settings, as we have some models that are managed there
 SilverStripe\SiteConfig\SiteConfig:
     has_cache_key: true
     cares:
+        # Our SiteConfig has a couple of CTA buttons available that authors can edit
         PrimaryButton: gorriecoe\Link\Models\Link
         SecondaryButton: gorriecoe\Link\Models\Link
-            HeaderLinks: gorriecoe\Link\Models\Link
+    global_cares:
+        # SiteTree added as a global care, so that we can use this cache key for our global footer that we want to
+        # invalidate any time any page updates
-            SearchPage: SilverStripe\CMS\Model\SiteTree
+        SiteTree: SilverStripe\CMS\Model\SiteTree

 # Our BlockPage cares about changes that happen to our ElementalArea
 App\Elemental\BlockPage:
     cares:
         ElementalArea: DNADesign\Elemental\Models\ElementalArea

-# Our ElementalArea cares about any changes that happen to our Elements
+# Our ElementalArea cares about any changes that happen to its Elements
 DNADesign\Elemental\Models\ElementalArea:
     cares:
         Elements: DNADesign\Elemental\Models\BaseElement

-# Optionally, we might decide to add a cache key to our Elements, but it worth noting that we would ideally like to only
-# have to output the Page level cache key (if possible)
-DNADesign\Elemental\Models\BaseElement:
-    has_cache_key: true

 # Our Carousel block cares about any changes that are made to its Items
 App\Blocks\CarouselBlock:
     cares:
         Items: App\Blocks\CarouselItem

-# Our CarouselItem cares about any changes made to its associated Image
+# Our CarouselItem cares about any changes made to its associated Image, or to its CTA button
 App\Blocks\CarouselItem:
     cares:
         Image: SilverStripe\Assets\Image

-# If an internal page updates then any associated Link should too
-gorriecoe\Link\Models\Link:
-    cares:
-        SiteTree: SilverStripe\CMS\Model\SiteTree
+        PrimaryLink: gorriecoe\Link\Models\Link

 # Our Call to action block has an Image that it cares about, as well as two CTA buttons
 App\Blocks\CtaBlock: